 Board's Report

 Dear Members.

-The Board of Directors hereby submits the report of the business and operations of your Company ("the Company"), along with the audited financial statements, for the financial year ended March 31, 2024.
+The Board of Directors hereby submits the report of the business and operations of M/s.
+Iris Clothings Limited ("the Company") along with the audited financial statements for the financial year ended March 31, 2025.